joshelser/hbase-native-testing/README.md

 Add the hostname of your machine to /etc/hosts with the IP shown as the default gateway in the output of `route` (e.g. 192.168.35.1 for me)

+This expects a version of HBase running on the host machine (or accesible to the internet).
+Be sure that the HBase servers have bound all interfaces (e.g. `hbase.master.ipc.address=0.0.0.0` and `hbase.regionserver.ipc.address=0.0.0.0` in hbase-site.xml).
+You will also need to create a table in this instance, e.g. `echo "create 'load_test_table', 'f'" | hbase shell`.

 The following should work to build the code:

 ```